 1. Melt chocolate in microwave in short 15 sec bursts, be careful not to burn it.
 Set aside.

 2. Mix cocoa powder with hot water.
 Set aside.

-3. Beat egg yolks with 20g sugar till light.
+3. Beat egg yolks with 20g sugar and salt till light.
 Add in oil slowly while stirring at the same time.